What is a social worker expert witness?

 What independent social workers does Expert Court Reports have?

-We have two experienced and able social worker expert witnesses who work on our panel: Lola Olufayo and Cath Thomas.
-As with all our experts, Lola and Cath will only take a case which falls safely into their area of expertise.
+We have experienced and able social worker expert witnesses who work on our panel.
+As with all our experts, our independent social workers, will only take a case which falls safely into their area of expertise.
 This is the mark of a good and reliable expert witness.

 Why use Expert Court Reports?

 Independent social worker expert witnesses should come with years’ of social worker practice as well as specific competencies to act as an expert witness.
 Look for someone who has established expert witness experience.
-Our independent social workers, Lola Olufayo and Cath Thomas, have years of experience and have been providing assessments for several years.
+Our independent social workers, Lola Olufayo, Cath Thomas, Alison Smales, Michelle Berry and Akosua Bram have years of experience and have been providing assessments for several years.

 How quickly can you provide a report?